alexedwards/scs/gormstore/README.md

 # gormstore

-A GORM based session store using [GORM](https://gorm.io/).
+A [GORM](https://github.com/go-gorm/gorm) based session store for [SCS](https://github.com/alexedwards/scs).

 ## Setup

-You should have a working database containing a `sessions` table with the definition:
+You should have a working database containing a `sessions` table with the definition (for PostgreSQL):

 ```sql
 CREATE TABLE sessions (